Introduction

 - Keep the view parameter to ensure you get table items in the same order as you see them in your Airtable view.
 The value of the view parameter is the name or ID of a table view you've created.

 By default, even if you remove the maxRecords parameter, Airtable will only send up to 100 records in a request response.
-If you have more than 100 items in your table, you'll need to use Airtable pagination feature and add an offset parameter to your query and pass the appropriate value when trying to retrieve the next records from your table.
+If you have more than 100 items in your table, you'll need to use the Airtable pagination feature, add an offset parameter to your query, and pass the appropriate value when retrieving the next records.

 Refresh already-displayed content